-Eye Movement Desensitization and Reprocessing: (EMDR) is an integrative psychotherapeutic approach, which has been researched extensively and proven effective for treating psychological trauma.
+Eye Movement Desensitization and Reprocessing: (EMDR) is an integrative psychotherapeutic holistic rehab approach, which has been researched extensively and proven effective for treating psychological trauma.
 Studies show that EMDR increases blood flowing to the prefrontal and limbic cortices of the brain, which allows the brain to process traumatic memory.
 This allows traumatic memory to be recalled without emotional and physiological triggers.

-Clients participate in topic groups and process groups while at WestCRC.
+Holistic rehab clients participate in topic groups and process groups while at WestCRC.
 Topic groups allow clients to consider new thoughts and ideas and become educated on a particular topic.
 Process groups are an opportunity for clients to discuss thoughts, feelings, and experiences with their peers and a group facilitator in a safe and structured environment.
 Group therapy is a great opportunity to give and receive feedback while learning to communicate thoughts and feelings in an effective manner

-The goal of CBT is to help the client identify unhelpful thoughts that perpetuate the cycle of substance abuse, shame, and self-criticism.
+The goal of CBT in holistic rehab is to help the client identify unhelpful thoughts that perpetuate the cycle of substance abuse, shame, and self-criticism.
 By unearthing the reasons behind the compulsion to use substances, clients learn to modify their thinking patterns and find healthy ways to deal with cravings and prevent relapse.

-West Coast Recovery Centers clinical and holistic treatment of co-occurring mental health and substance use disorders occurs at our Outpatient facility, conveniently located blocks from the 5 and Carlsbad State Beach.
+West Coast Recovery Centers clinical and holistic rehab treatment of co-occurring mental health and substance use disorders occurs at our Outpatient facility, conveniently located blocks from the 5 and Carlsbad State Beach.

 Substance Abuse Psychoeducation

-Clients participate in educational seminars and courses so they can learn more about themselves in relation to the science of addiction.
+Holistic rehab clients participate in educational seminars and courses so they can learn more about themselves in relation to the science of addiction.
 What leads to chemical dependance and substance use disorder?
 Clients will explore questions like these in a safe, communicative environment.

 West Coast Recovery Centers offers it’s clients the ability to live in a sober environment, with houses in Carlsbad and Oceanside for both Men and Women.
 Transitional Living is the Joint Commission’s technical term for describing what’s traditionally known as Sober Living.
 However, Transitional Living is a staffed environment, providing a residential-like experience for clients simultaneously affording clients the freedom of traditional substance-free housing.